omidmohajerani99/Hamming-code-7-4/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Sending 1 and receiving 0 (error).<br><br>

-* Let's assume our simulated BSC has the ability to alter single-bit in the C codeword.<br>
+* Let's assume that our simulated BSC always changes a single-bit in the C codeword.<br>
 * During the time of sending the C codeword in the channel, created noise causes C codeword becomes to new codeword like D.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;